HypothesisWorks/hypothesis/docs/quickstart.rst

 Some side notes:

 * The examples Hypothesis provides are valid Python code you can run.
-When called with the arguments explicitly provided the test functions Hypothesis uses are just calls to the underlying test function)
+When called with the arguments explicitly provided the test functions Hypothesis uses are just calls to the underlying test function.
 * Because of the use of str this behaves differently in python 2 and python 3.
-In python 2 the example would have been something like '\x02\x02\x00' because str is a binary type.
+In python 2 the example would have been something like '\\x02\\x02\\x00' because str is a binary type.
 Hypothesis works equally well in both python 2 and python 3, but if you want consistent behaviour across the two you need something like `six <https://pypi.python.org/pypi/six>`_'s text_type.

 ----------
 Installing